canonical/rockcraft/docs/tutorials/pypi-package.rst

-Run the ROCK in Docker
+Run the rock in Docker
 ----------------------

-First, import the recently created ROCK into Docker:
+First, import the recently created rock into Docker:

 .. literalinclude:: code/pyfiglet/task.yaml
     :language: bash